JokingPhantom/tp2notes/README.md

 - Unfolding is 7% per second of base shield, so 24 hours is roughly x6050 shield, or a 6E3 multiplier on shield.
 Same math applies to growth.
 - Shield scales nicely and does not have negative synergy with temp barrier, unlike HP.
 - All attacks per second and range mods help clear speed
-- On hit effects like Serious Missile, Bash, and to a much lesser extent Extinguish are good.
+- On hit effects like Serious Missile, Bash are good.
 - XP Bonus module is nice QoL but unnecessary except in region 15, where you can die if era powers and shield aren't disabled fast enough.
 - Don’t disable Electric - reflection enables 100% uptime on strikeback and overcharge.
 Transformator applies irregardless of disable
 - For TBarrier + THull cycle, trigger TBarrier first, since electric reflect will kill you without era shield disabled